anvilproject/anvil-portal/content/ncpi/platforms.md

 The central goal is to create an equitable and interoperable ecosystem where NIH-funded data is FAIR (findable, accessible, interoperable, and reusable) and NCBI is also an engaged partner in the development of community-driven solutions to provide secure access to protected data in the federated data access landscape.

 NCBI is actively engaged in efforts to define technical solutions to modernize and streamline secure access to controlled-access data via GA4GH Data Repository Service ([DRS](https://ga4gh.github.io/data-repository-service-schemas/preview/release/drs-1.0.0/docs/)) and NIH Researcher Authorization Service ([RAS](https://datascience.nih.gov/researcher-auth-service-initiative)) initiative.
-For more information see the [National Center for Biotechnology Information Fact Sheet](/ncpi/platforms/ncbi).
+[Learn more about NCBI](/ncpi/platforms/ncbi).